 Students work on their assignments independently part of the time - not so distracted by other students!
 Then they have free time to enjoy family and other children!

-Students should complete core classes either at home or a combination of at Academy and home.
-Elective can also be completed both at home and Academy.
-Education should happen at home with Creative Academy classes helping to encourage and support families.
+Students should complete core classes either at home or a combination of Creative Academy and home.
+Electives can also be completed both at home and at the Academy.
+Education should happen at home with Creative Academy classes reinforcing, encouraging, and supporting families.

 9:30 - Interactive chapel